-Dismissing a Petition to Modify a Child Custody Order in Arizona
+Dismissing Petition to Modify Child Custody in AZ | Hildebrand Law, PC

 Parents sometimes reach an agreement concerning the custody of their children.
 The parents, however, sometimes cannot agree on what custody orders are best for their children in which case the court will decide the child custody issues after having a trial.